nickaguilos/sendmagazine/_posts/2018-10-20-national-team.md

 ***

 **Send**: When did you start climbing?
-**Juvelle**:  3 years ago.
+**Juvelle**: Three years ago.

 **Send**: Why did you start climbing?
-**Juvelle**: Since I was 5 years old, I loved climbing trees, roofs, windows and anything I see that is potentially climbable.
-Even as an adult, when my hubby and I are on vacation, no mather on an island or in the mountains, I would look for trees to climb.
+**Juvelle**: Since I was five years old, I loved climbing trees, roofs, windows and anything that is potentially climbable.
+Even as an adult, when my hubby and I are on vacation, on an island or in the mountains, I would look for trees to climb.
 I didn’t know that there was indoor climbing and that climbing was a sport until a friend took us to Power Up Tandang Sora three years ago.
-Since then, I haven’t stopped climbing (indoors and outdoors)
+Since then, I haven’t stopped climbing (indoors and outdoors).

 **Send**: What's your favorite part about climbing?
 **Juvelle**: The intensity, community and never-ending learning process.
 It’s my way of life.
 I just don’t see myself doing anything else.